THE PLATFORM

 As a writer, the majority of your time should be spent writing, but you also need to market yourself if you’re going to build a strong readership.

 Social media is one way to market yourself.
-However, if your social media is full of salesy posts, you’re likely to lose followers, and therefore, lose potential readers.
+However, if your social media is full of salesy posts, you’re likely to lose followers, and therefore, potential readers.

 It starts with credibility.